 In order to demonstrate proficiency in knowledge of Physics and the ability to apply that knowledge, students will be required to pass a qualifying exam.
 The qualifying exam will have a written and oral component.

-To satisfy the written component, the student will take a written exam composed of members of the faculty of the department.
+To satisfy the written component, the student will take a written exam composed by members of the faculty of the department.
 The exam will cover basic and intermediate problems in the areas of mechanics, electricity and magnetism, quantum mechanics, thermal physics, and special topics in contemporary physics.
 It will be administered twice yearly with advance notice, typically in September and January.
 Students are required to pass all areas of the exam.
 For full-time students, this must normally be achieved by the end of their fourth semester and in all cases by the end of their sixth semester.
 Special arrangements may be made for part-time students.
 A total of four attempts at the exam will be permitted.
 Once a subject area part of the exam is passed, that part does not need to be retaken.
 Under certain circumstances, in order to confirm their familiarity with a particular subject, a student may be extended the opportunity to take an oral examination in that subject.

 To satisfy the oral component the student must pass an oral exam, in the form of a presentation to the PhD committee of his or her proposed research.
 The student is expected to take the exam before the end of their sixth semester as a graduate student.
 The test may be taken at most two times and must be passed by the end of the sixth semester.